walt-id/waltid-walletkit/README.md

 **Verifier portal API** is available under the context path `/verifier-api/`

+## Build & run the Web Wallet Backend

+_Gradle_ or _Docker_ can be used to build this project independently.
+Once running, one can access the Swagger API at http://localhost:8080/api/swagger

+### Gradle

+    gradle build

+unzip package under build/distributions and switch into the new folder.
+Copy config-files _service-matrix.properties_ and _signatory.conf_ from the root folder and run the bash-script:

+    ./bin/waltid-wallet-backend

+### Docker

+    docker build -t waltid/ssikit-wallet-backend .

+    docker run -it -p 8080:8080 waltid/ssikit-wallet-backend

-### Docker Compose
+## Running all components with Docker Compose

-To spawn the backend together with the wallet frontend and verifier frontend, one can make use of the docker-compose configuration in
+To spawn the backend together with the wallet frontend, the issuer- and the verifier-portal, one can make use of the docker-compose configuration located in folder:

 `./docker/`.

 See the following examples for more information: